 (t) require each fishing operation in the fishery to be under the control of an individual, who is the holder of the authorisation or a person nominated by the holder;

-(u) prohibit or regulate the handling, transfer, landing, unloading, storage, packaging, labelling, transport, delivery, consigning, processing, sale or purchase of fish (whether taken in the fishery or otherwise).
+(u) prohibit or regulate the handling, transfer, landing, unloading, storage, possession, packaging, labelling, transport, delivery, consigning, receival, processing, sale or purchase of fish (whether taken in the fishery or otherwise);

+(v) prohibit or regulate the disposal of fish (whether taken in the fishery or otherwise);

+(w) require a person who is proposing to engage in any activities referred to in paragraphs (a) to (k), (u) or (v) or any other activities connected with the fishery to make a nomination in respect of any matter relating to that proposed engagement, including any of these matters —

+(i) the area or place where the activities will be engaged in;

+(ii) the period within which or during which the activities will be engaged in;

+(iii) the specific activities that will be engaged in;

+(iv) the specific types of gear or equipment that will be used;

+(x) prohibit a person from contravening a nomination.

 [Section 62 amended by No. 28 of 2006 s.
 236(1); No. 37 of 2009 s.
-14.]
+14; No. 43 of 2011 s.
+20.]

 63. How an interim managed fishery becomes a managed fishery